tamimology/docker-cloudflare-setup/README.md

 ![add site](/cloudflare/add_site.png)

-After that, it should open your website dashboard by default, if not, simply click on it under the Home view.
+After that, it should open your website dashboard by default.

-At the very bottom right side, where it says ***API***, take note of the **Zone ID** and save it somewhere for later usage.
+At the very left side, click on ***Domains***.
+Then next to your domain, click on  three dots  on the right side and choose **Copy zone ID** and save it somewhere for later usage.

-Now on the right side, click **DNS Settings**.

 ![dns settings](/cloudflare/dns_settings.png)

+Now repeat the same steps but this time click on **Configure DNS**.

 In there, click on **Add record** and fill in as following:
   1. **A**